userfrosting/learn/06.sprinkles/02.content/docs.md

 └── webpack.config.js
 ```

-[notice=note]The file structure, is *somewhat* flexible.
-For example, `app/` can actually be named whatever you want.
-All content of `app/src/` can also be customized.
-However, the other directory inside `app/` (or whatever you call it) should be named the same, to allow your sprinkle to overwrite other sprinkles resources.[/notice]
+[notice=note]The file structure is *somewhat* flexible.
+For example, `app/` can be named whatever you want.
+All contents of `app/src/` can also be customized.
+However, other directories inside `app/` (or whatever you call it) should use the above naming system to allow your sprinkle to overwrite other sprinkles' resources.[/notice]

 Each of these directories corresponds to specific types of entities that make up your application.
 UserFrosting has different rules for how each type of entity can extend the entities of the same type loaded in previous Sprinkles.
 A brief description of each one is listed below.